CONTENT AND OBJECTIVE

 Participants will explore how states structure local government to be better able to face increasingly depopulated rural areas and rapidly growing metropolises, how local financial arrangements differ between local governments.
 The Winter School will consider a wide range of case studies, including examples from Europe, North America, Africa and Asia.
 In addition, the program will offer a round table with practitioners discussing cooperation mechanisms for horizontal and vertical intergovernmental relations.

-Besides numerous opportunities for discussion with leading experts on multilevel governance throughout the lectures, a variety of interactive sessions will offer participants the chance to share their own knowledge and experience.
-Lectures, workshops, Q&A’s and discussion groups will address the multifaceted roles local government play through the comparison of the various case studies.
+Besides opportunities for discussion with leading experts on multilevel governance throughout the lectures, interactive sessions will offer participants the chance to share their own knowledge and experience.
+Lectures, Q&A’s and discussion groups will address the multifaceted roles local government play through the comparison of the various case studies.

 The Winter School will examine a series of issues: